davidwl/AppLaunchpad/docs/general-settings.md

 ```
 <!-- accordion:end -->

-Below is a list of the parameters you can use in the `settings:` Luigi configuration section.
+Below is a list of the parameters you can use in the `settings:` AppLaunchpad configuration section.
 * [General parameters](#general-parameters)
 * [Third-party cookies support check](#third-party-cookies-support-check)